KianMun/KianMun/README.md

-- 👋 Hi, I’m @KianMun
+- 👋 Hi, I’m @KianMun, a Molecular Biologist interested in coding.
-- 👀 I’m interested in creating applications
+- 👀 I’m interested in creating applications.
 - 🌱 I’m currently learning Python, Javascript, HTML and CSS.
-- 💞️ I’m looking to collaborate on any Biology or Molecular Biology applications
+- 💞️ I’m looking to collaborate on any Biology or Molecular Biology applications.
 - 📫 How to reach me ...

 <!---